-- Antibiotics – These medicines combat bacterial infections by either destroying them or halting their reproduction.
+- Antibiotics – These medicines combat a bacterial infection by either destroying it or halting its reproduction.
 Unfortunately, bacteria are highly adaptable and can evolve strains that are antibiotic-resistant.

-- Antivirals – Antivirals target, well, viruses, which are trickier than bacteria because they are self-sufficient and unable to be artificially cultured for research purposes.
+- Antivirals – Antiviral drugs target viruses, which are trickier than bacteria because they are self-sufficient and unable to be artificially cultured for research purposes.
 While antibiotics can treat a wide swath of pathogens, antivirals have to be targeted to specific viruses.